Finding The Right Breeder

 After deciding what breed is right for you, you need to start to look for the right breeder.

-To ensure that you will be getting a puppy that has been reared correctly and will be a healthy happy puppy it is always best to choose a Kennel Club Assured Breeder or a breeder who you know has an excellent reputation.
+To ensure that you will be getting a puppy that has been reared correctly and will be a healthy happy puppy it is always essential to do a lot of research on breeders.
+Choose one who has a waiting list.
+A good breeder will send you registration forms, and will want to know information about your family and home to ensure that your situation is suited to the breed.

 Health tests will include hip and elbow scores.
 Eye testing is also an important test.
-Other tests may also have been carried out in order for the breeder to be registered with the Kennel Club.
+Other tests may also have been carried out for specific breeds.
+All test results should be clear.

 Now that you have found a breeder for your future pup.
 It’s a great idea to make contact with them to talk to them.